absolute-quantum/cats-blender-plugin/README.md

     - Instead of the exporter, Fix Model deleted empty shapekeys now (whoops)
 - **General**
   - Disabled backface culling in mmd_tools again

-#### 0.13.1
-- **Fix Model**:
-  - Added option to not join the meshes
-  - Now greatly reduces clipping distance
-    - This will allow you to move much closer to the model without clipping into it
-  - All bones with exactly one child bone will now be connected to that child
-  - Improved compatibility with VRoid 6.X
-  - Fixed bug which caused the FBT fix to create multiple leg bones when "Remove Zero Weight Bones" was unchecked
-- **Custom Model Creation**:
-  - Merge Armatures and Attach Mesh are now compatible with Blender 2.80
-  - Renamed "Merge Same Bones Only" to "Merge All Bones" to better reflect what it actually does
-  - Merge Armatures now always merges bones that have the exact same name and position
-- **Model Options**:
-  - Added "Separate by Shape Keys"
-    - This splits the mesh into two parts, depending on whether it is effected by a shape key or not
-  - Fixed "Join Selected Meshes" joining all meshes
-  - "Remove Doubles" now ignores vertices effected by shape keys
-    - This prevents cases like upper and lower teeth getting merged together
-- **Eye Tracking**:
-  - Fixed empty shape keys sometimes not exporting correctly
-    - This fixes the bug that you would open your mouth when looking down in VRChat
-- **Optimization**:
-  - Removed support for old v1.x Material Combiner versions
-    - This fixes the random "Material Combiner missing" errors
-    - If you still want to use old versions, please use them directly via the shotariya tab
-- **Import**:
-  - If a required plugin is not installed, it will now show you the link to the correct version depending on if you use Blender 2.79 or 2.80
-  - Added .vrm files to the "Import Any Model" button in Blender 2.79
-- **Export**:
-  - Improved export warnings
-    - They will no longer exaggerate as much as before
-  - Added warning when Eye Tracking is set up but there are no meshes named "Body"
-  - Blender 2.80: MMD models will now have their textures correctly assigned to their materials in Unity
-    - VRM models as well but only partially at this moment
-- **Shapekeys**:
-  - "Apply Shapekey to Basis" now applies the shapekey at its current strength into the basis instead of at full strength
-- **General**:
-  - QOL: Objects not longer get unhidden, unselected or get their mode changed when performing any action
-  - Modified default FBX Exporter to always export empty shape keys
-    - This fixes the above described eye tracking bug
-  - Added multiple Blender 2.8 compatibility fixes
-  - Fixed all compatibility issues with other plugins
-  - Updated mmd_tools
-  - Fixed multiple errors

 Read the full changelog [here](https://github.com/michaeldegroot/cats-blender-plugin/releases).